Fall Speakers 2022

 Principal Asset Management

-Sudipto is the head of investment risk for Principal Asset Management.
+Sudipto is the head of investment risk for Principal Asset Management focusing across all asset classes.
 Sudipto joined Principal in April 2022.
 Prior to this, he was the Deputy Head of Investment Risk at Lord, Abbett & Co.
 LLC, an independent, privately held investment management company, where he spent six years developing and executing the investment risk management program across all asset classes.

 Before Lord Abbett, Sudipto spent seven years at Goldman Sachs as a fixed income quantitative strategist focusing on asset backed securities, commercial and residential mortgage-backed securities and real estate.
 Sudipto has a PhD degree in Mechanical Engineering from the University of Illinois at Urbana-Champaign, IL, USA and is also a CFA charter holder.